Optimal In-Place Suffix Sorting: Introduction

 We briefly describe our optimal in-place linear time suffix sorting algorithms that overcome these difficulties.
 We provide an \emph{interior counter trick} which can implicitly represent the dynamic \emph{LF/RF-entry} information (see Section~\ref{sec:pre} for the definition) in $\SA$.
 Besides, we provide a \emph{pointer data structure} which can represent the bucket heads/tails in $\SA$.
 Combining these two techniques, we can remove the workspace needed by the bucket array entirely.
 Note that it is non-trivial for the top recursive level which is the most difficult part, since the pointer data structure needs \emph{nonconstant} workspace and we only have $O(1)$ extra workspace.
 In our algorithm, we divide the sorting step into two stages to address this issue.
 In order to remove the type array, we provide some useful properties and observations which allows us to retrieve the type information efficiently.
 For the general alphabets case, we provide simple sorting steps and extend the interior counter trick to obtain an optimal in-place $O(n\log n)$ time suffix sorting algorithm.

 \topic{Organization} The remaining of the paper is organized as follows.
 Section~\ref{sec:pre} covers the preliminary knowledge.
 In Section~\ref{sec:int}, \ref{sec:roint} and \ref{sec:gel}, we describe the framework and the details of our optimal in-place suffix sorting algorithms for the integer alphabets, read-only integer alphabets and read-only general alphabets, respectively.
-Next, we report the experimental results of our in-place algorithm for integer alphabets in Section~\ref{sec:exp}.
 Finally, we conclude in Section~\ref{sec:con}.